 Channel number: (depends on what channel you set in the Radio Configuration).
 The Access address will always be the same value (0x8E89BED6) according to the spec for advertisement packets.

-Adv PDU type: there are 7 types including (as of the 4.2 Bluetooth Specification):
+Adv PDU type: there are seven types, including (as of the 4.2 Bluetooth Specification):

 0b0000): Connectable undirected advertising which can be connected to by any BLE central.